-Marketing efforts in FY 13-14 and 14-15 included radio advertising, print advertising and community events.
+Marketing efforts in FY 14-15 and 15-16 included radio advertising, print advertising and community events.
 Clovis Transit information is listed in the City of Fresno FAX guide.
 The Metro Pass, which is valid on both Stageline and FAX buses at a cost of \$48.00 per month, has been a successful program and is continuing.
-A county-wide registering farebox system is planned for FY 14-15/15-16 and will coordinate with Fresno Area Express and Fresno County Rural Transit.
+A county-wide registering farebox system is in progress and will be complete by the end of 2016.
+The new system will coordinate with Fresno Area Express and Fresno State University.